dwarvesf/playbook/operations/mbti-type-estj.md

 * Need to balance their focus on the task with the needs of each group member

 ### Leadership
 ESTJs generally enjoy and pursue leadership positions.
-As a leader, the ESTJ will often…
+As a leader, the ESTJ will often …
 * Create an organized plan that focuses on achieving results
 * Provide clear instructions and expectations to ensure that individuals adhere to the plan and efficiently complete their job
 * Enjoy directing and organizing people